When Is the Best Time

 For those who are limited in time, you can either take a train from Dresden to Rathen or book a guided tour.
 The train (S-Bahn) from Dresden Central Station to Rathen operates at least twice each hour.
 From here you can take a ferry boat to cross the river Elbe.
-You can't miss the ferry; signs are leading to the jetty.
+You can't miss the ferry; signs leading to the jetty.
 After the short ferry ride, it’s a steep trail along with many steps through the forest to the Bastei Bridge.
 However, consider that there is much more to explore than this picturesque and famous bridge.
-To discover this excellent hiking region, you can book a guided trip from Dresden to the Elbe Sandstone Mountains as well.
+To discover this excellent hiking region, you can also book a guided trip from Dresden to the Elbe Sandstone Mountains.

 Best Tours from Dresden and Prague

-If you travel to Dresden or Prague don't miss this exceptional National Park.
+If you travel to Dresden or Prague, don't miss this exceptional National Park.
 Free entrance to the park.